 The blade depth should be kept in the range of 1 to 6 at max.
 The cutting speed should be kept minimum or low ranging from 2 to 5.
 Deep cutting requires more pressure, so the pressure should be kept at the highest ranging from 4 to 6.
 The more pressure you give, the more proper the results and you won't need to redo it.

 You can learn the best way to fold cardstock to make use of these patterned shapes.

 Tips For Getting A Professional Cut

-When it comes to cardstock cutting, it becomes hard for many people, even those who are regular Cricut machine users.
+When it comes to cardstock cutting, it becomes hard for many people, even those who are relatively familiar with cricut print and cut size.
 Because you are making some minor mistakes that need to be rectified and you would be able to get the professional card quickly.

 Following are some hacks and tips to help you with a smoother cardstock cutting process.

 Among the different cardstock or invitation paper weight ranges, 110 lb ones are pretty popular.
 So, we hope you found this article helpful.
 Lastly, if you're wondering, can you print on black cardstock, refer to the linked guide.